wellcomez/lspvi/README.md

 ## About lspvi

-lspvi is tui code viewer powsered by lsp. **Just code reader not editor** It provides goto define ,goto declaration, call hierarchy,reference  etc.
+lspvi is tui code viewer powsered by lsp. **Just code reader not editor**

+It provides goto define ,goto declaration, call hierarchy,reference  etc.

 Compared with vscode,neovim ..., lspvi provide  more powerful function for call hierarchy,reference etc. It can prvoides UML call sequence which can help you to understand the code.

 It also support fzf search for files and its content, symbol lookup.

-All above features are built in sigle binary not need to install plugin.
+All above features are built in single binary not need to install plugin.

 ![terminal](screen1.png)